Military sociology: The effects of military life on dependents (and the influence of military dependent subcultures)

 A military family by definition is a unit that may consist of husband and wife and children (in many English-speaking countries, called military brats, which is a term of respect and endearment, not an insult); with either the husband and/or wife as the primary military enlisted.
 The emotional stress that a partner can experience, before, during and after a soldier, sailor, marine or airman's deployment is perhaps just as bad mentally, as the one who is fighting in the military.
 Those whose husbands or wives were deployed for the first time, rated their feelings about the whole experience as being very sad, and found it difficult to cope with the sudden absence of their loved one.
 However, women or men whose spouses have been deployed prior, coped with the present deployment with more positive reactions.
 They felt that they had a job to do away from home that was important and they and the rest of their family (children) had to be supportive and take care of things while the family member was away.
 Children begin taking on more adult responsibilities like: cooking, cleaning, getting groceries, etc. Despite the positive coping skills of some military families, some do not do well on their own coping with the long separation from their family and family members.
 Stressors and stress reactions of spouses vary over time.
 What is perceived as stressful before the deployment differs from what is perceived as stressful during and after the deployment.
-Most deployments last 6–18 months, and during this time, the role that the members of the family believe they should hold changes.
+Deployments can last anywhere from 90 days to 15 months, and during this time, the role that the members of the family believe they should hold changes.
 This often makes it difficult for all members of the family.